zookz/cordova-plugin-health/README.md

 ### requestAuthorization()

 Requests read and write access to a set of data types.
-This function has to be called before performing any query or storing.
+This function should be called first in your application.

-Warning: this function generates pop-ups that depend on the operating system.
-In iOS, it shows the the HealthKit authorisation pop-up.
-In Android, it launched the Google APIs OAuth authorisation process.

 ```
 navigator.health.requestAuthorization(datatypes, successCallback, errorCallback)